 These accomplishments include successfully lobbying the British Government to become the first in the world to adopt the International Definition of Antisemitism (the IHRA Definition), which was followed by many more institutions in the UK and abroad.

-They also include Campaign Against Antisemitism’s formal referral and detailed legal representations to the Equality and Human Rights Commission (ECHR), which led to the ECHR’s full statutory investigation into antisemitism in the Labour Party, which was launched on 28th May 2019 and in which CAA is the complainant.
+They also include Campaign Against Antisemitism’s formal referral and detailed legal representations to the Equality and Human Rights Commission (EHRC), which led to the EHRC’s full statutory investigation into antisemitism in the Labour Party, which was launched on 28th May 2019 and in which CAA is the complainant.
 The Labour Party has thereby joined the British National Party as the only political parties to be the subjects of such an investigation.

 We have also been at the forefront of highlighting antisemitism within the Labour Party and post-Holocaust antisemitism on the political left.
 We were the first to speak out about Jeremy Corbyn’s past, clearly name him as an antisemite and describe the Labour Party under his leadership as institutionally antisemitic.

 Meanwhile, following a gruelling effort over several years by Campaign Against Antisemitism and our allies within and without the Jewish community, Hizballah was completely proscribed in the UK.
 Hizballah supporters are no longer able to intimidate British Jews with relative impunity as they have done for years.
 This has formed part of our campaign against Islamist antisemitism.

 We have also taken the fight against antisemitism on the far-right to the next level, with landmark legal action against Alison Chabloz over her songs mocking Holocaust survivors and claiming that the Holocaust was a Jewish fraud, resulting in Holocaust denial being deemed by the courts for the first time to be “grossly offensive” and therefore illegal when used as a means by which to hound Jews.
 This week she was sent to prison for breaching the conditions of her sentence.